 - 8.4.1 The Downtown Core will be served by a higher order transit system that provides service within the Downtown with connections to other parts of the City, neighbouring municipalities and interregionally as identified on Schedule 3, Downtown Core Long Term Transit Network. - 8.4.2 An Anchor Hub is designated at the interchange of the Bus Rapid Transit Corridor and the Hurontario Light Rail Corridor.
-The exact location will be determined through a future study.

-- 8.4.3 As part of the proposed Mississauga Bus Rapid Transit (BRT) facility, the existing transit terminal may be modified to serve future development growth and to connect with the BRT facility.
-In the long term, an additional BRT station is also proposed near the intersection of Rathburn Road West and City Centre Drive. - 8.4.4 Transit facilities will be designed to serve the city wide transit network; internal transit services; the BRT facility, interregional transit systems; and the pedestrian system linking developments, Square One Shopping Centre and cultural facilities. - 8.4.5 Higher order transit stations will be situated within the Downtown Core. - 8.4.6 The precise location of higher order transit stations within the areas illustrated above will be determined through the Hurontario Light Rail Transit (LRT) Project. - 8.4.7 Within transit station areas, the City will require that development applications address Transit Oriented Development (TOD) objectives.
-These include moderate to high density development, comprised of a mix of uses and designed with an emphasis on the pedestrian experience and opportunities to maximize transit ridership. - 8.4.8 Development applications will be supported by studies that include a review of the land use and urban design components of the station area as a whole, including surrounding privately held lands, the configuration and design of intersections and other pedestrian design elements within the public realm. - 8.4.9 Ground level retail development will be required within Transit Station Areas to activate the area and street. - 8.4.10 Parking will be managed carefully within Transit Station Areas.
-The City will consider reducing parking requirements within Transit Station Areas.
+The exact location will be determined through a future study. - 8.4.3 As part of the proposed Mississauga Bus Rapid Transit (BRT) facility, the existing transit terminal may be modified to serve future development growth and to connect with the BRT facility.
+In the long term, an additional BRT station is also proposed near the intersection of Rathburn Road West and City Centre Drive. - 8.4.4 Transit facilities will be designed to serve the city wide transit network; internal transit services; the BRT facility, interregional transit systems; and the pedestrian system linking developments, Square One Shopping Centre and cultural facilities. - 8.4.5 Higher order transit stops will be situated within the Downtown Core.

-- 8.4.11 A distinct character for each Transit Station Area will develop, guided by the District character descriptions of this Area Plan.
-The City may also develop Transit Station Area Plans as a basis for guiding and assessing development applications in Transit Station Areas. - 8.4.12 Development will address the ease and comfortable movement of people between transit modes and to other destinations within the Downtown Core, reinforcing this area as an anchor hub.
+- 8.4.6 The precise location of higher order transit stops within the areas illustrated above will be determined through the Hurontario Light Rail Transit (LRT) Project. - 8.4.7 Within higher order transit stop areas, the City will require that development applications address Transit Oriented Development (TOD) objectives.
+These include moderate to high density development, comprised of a mix of uses and designed with an emphasis on the pedestrian experience and opportunities to maximize transit ridership. - 8.4.8 Development applications will be supported by studies that include a review of the land use and urban design components of the stop area as a whole, including surrounding privately held lands, the configuration and design of intersections and other pedestrian design elements within the public realm. - 8.4.9 Ground level retail development will be required within transit stop areas to activate the area and street. - 8.4.10 Parking will be managed carefully within transit stop areas.
+The City will consider reducing parking requirements within transit stop areas. - 8.4.11 A distinct character for each higher order transit stop area will develop, guided by the District character descriptions of this Area Plan.
+The City may also develop higher order transit stop area plans as a basis for guiding and assessing development applications in transit stop areas. - 8.4.12 Development will address the ease and comfortable movement of people between transit modes and to other destinations within the Downtown Core, reinforcing this area as an anchor hub.